apache/airflow-site/landing-pages/site/content/en/blog/Grumpy-cat.md

 ---
-title: "It's a breeze to develop Apache Airflow"
+title: "Grumpy cat"
-linkTitle: "It's a breeze to develop Apache Airflow"
+linkTitle: "Grumpy cat"
 author: "Jarek Potiuk"
 description: "Working on an Open Source project such as Apache Airflow is very demanding but also equally rewarding when you realize how many businesses use it every day."
 tags: ["Community"]